vicky5124/lavalink-rs/README.md

 An API Wrapper for `lavalink`.
 Compatible with all `tokio 1.x` based discord crates or `asyncio` based discord python libraries.

+If you have questions, you can get support in the [serenity](https://discord.gg/serenity-rs) or [lavalink](https://discord.gg/2rpnXNfRRU) discord servers, or by opening an issue in the [gitlab repository](https://gitlab.com/vicky5124/lavalink-rs).

 ## To-Do

 - [ ] Streamable queue reader